argonautproject/subscriptions/encounters-ig.md

 - Question: what does this look like?
 Is this a profile with everything constrained, or just a resource (e.g., example) filled out?

+## Explain Topic derivation

+Require servers to support searching on Topic.derivedFromCanonical and/or Topic.derivedFromUri.

+Explain that servers are encouraged to add additional filters, but cannot remove existing ones nor change the 'concept' of a Topic during derivation.

+For example:
+  - A server wanting to expose the same Topic, but with a different computable definition is OK.
+  - A server wanting to expose additional canFilterBy parameters is OK.
+  - A server wanting to remove an existing canFilterBy parameter is NOT ok.
+  - A server wanting to derive a Topic based on a different resource is NOT ok (e.g., start/end of medication derived from encounter).

 ## Define bundle used in notifications